MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-adrms.md

 ## Remove or Comment Label References

 If you build the application from one of the quickstart guides, you'll find that your application has references to labels in the form of `fileEngine.SensitivityLabels` or `engine->ListSensitivityLabels();`.
-These blocks of code must be commented out or removed as running them will cause an exception.
-This is because the engine has been set to **protection only** and no longer supports labeling operations.
+Because the application has been set to protection only, these blocks of code must be commented out or removed as running them will cause an exception.

 ## Next Steps